- Visiting prisons

 Established processes for preventing and managing communicable diseases in custody are in place across Victoria’s prison system, including:

-- RAT ahead of entry for staff, service providers, visitors and contractors
+- RAT ahead of entry for visitors

 - screening prior to entering a facility.
 Anyone who presents with COVID-19 symptoms or risk factors is turned away